A Year Away From Mac OS

 Eventually I realised I could try running it on my desktop PC.
 All the components were well-supported, including the Nvidia graphics card.
 Nvidia actually release official drivers for FreeBSD.

 ZFS likes to use whole disks and one of the benefits of generic desktop hardware is that it's upgradable.
 I invested in a trio of 250Gb Samsung 850 SSDs and added them to the system.
 Then installed FreeBSD 11.1 on them.

 $ zpool status pool: zroot state: ONLINE scan: none requested config: NAME STATE READ WRITE CKSUM zroot ONLINE 0 0 0 raidz1-0 ONLINE 0 0 0 ada0p3 ONLINE 0 0 0 ada1p3 ONLINE 0 0 0 ada2p3 ONLINE 0 0 0 errors: No known data errors $ df -h / Filesystem Size Used Avail Capacity Mounted on zroot/ROOT/default 417G 13G 404G 3% /

 The one hurdle to using FreeBSD was password management.
 The password manager I was using, Enpass, did not support FreeBSD.
 I did some research and settled on pass as a replacement.
-It’s a elegant solution to password management that makes use of a tree of files encrypted with GPG and a shell script to manage them.
+It's an elegant solution to password management.
+A tree of files encrypted with GPG and a shell script to manage them.
 There are browser extensions and an iOS client so actual use is surprisingly user-friendly.

 I imported my 1200+ passwords into